MCPLookup/mcplookup/THE_FUTURE_OF_MCP.md

 **This is exactly why we need distributed, open solutions.**

+### **💰 The Real Cost: Time and Money**

+**Here's the brutal truth**: Right now we're all paying a cost in the form of overhead with hardcoded lists of MCP tools.
+I made this to solve a problem costing me time.
+This site will in turn cost me money - money I hope to offset with donations, but that just means more of my time spent solving a problem I don't want to have to solve.

+**Major AI industry leaders will eventually get their shit together and make MCP tools easy to use.**

+**Until that day?** MCPLookup will continue to take up my time and money. **I win when the problem goes away.**

+**So say we all.**

 ### **🤝 Our Call to Industry Leaders**

 **We encourage and welcome:**